armanish78/bodhrik-assessment/README.md

+THE WRITTEN NOTES (300-500 WORDS) IS NAMED AS ASSESSMENT_NOTE.MD INT HE FILE STRUCTURE

 # Bodhrik API

 A small FastAPI backend service built for the Bodhrik technical assessment.
 It manages users, sessions, and asynchronous evaluation jobs using PostgreSQL and Redis.